pingcap/docs/br/use-br-command-line-tool.md

 # br Command-line Manual

-This document describes the description, components, and common options of the `br` command-line tool and how to perform snapshot backup and restoration, log backup and restoration, and PITR (Point-in-time recovery).
+This document describes the description, components, and common options of the `br` command-line tool and how to perform snapshot backup and restore, log backup and restore, and PITR (Point-in-time recovery).

 ## `br` command-line description